Here I’ll show you some extra delicious dishes to serve this Christmas, alongside some bonus tips to make the big day go as smoothly as possible!

 This ham is so awesome.
 Not just because it’s doused in cola, but because it’s mostly made in the slow cooker.
 That means no room taken up on the stove and no room taken up in the oven (apart from the caramelize at the end).
 It’s out of sight and out of mind for the most part!

 Potentially the most important section of a roast dinner.
 I split this section into two: ‘Soft‘ and ‘Crispy‘.
-This year we’re picking one from ONE of the sections, but for a larger crowd consider at least 1 from EACH section.
+This year we’re picking one from each of the sections, but for a larger crowd consider 1+ from either or each section.

 It’s essentially illegal for me not to make Goose Fat Roast Potatoes on Christmas, and this year is no different.
-For other options consider Roasted Baby Potatoes, Roasted Hasselback Potatoes and Crispy Smashed Potatoes.
+For other crispy potato options consider:

-If I was doing a second potato dish this year, it would without a doubt be Potato Dauphinoise.
+The unsung hero among potato side dishes is Potato Dauphinoise.
 It’s not the most traditional option, but it works incredibly well as part of a roast dinner.
-Other soft potato recipes to consider are Roasted Garlic Sweet Potato Mash and Mustard Mash.
+Other soft potato recipes to consider are:

 Same as the potatoes, I distinguish two different categories: ‘Gravy‘ and ‘Side Sauces‘.
 This year I’ll be doing one from each section, just because they’re so easy to make ahead of time and I hate a dry roast dinner.
 For a larger crowd consider at least 1 from each section.

-This goes great with both chicken and turkey.
+This goes great with both chicken, turkey and even pork.
 Better still, you don’t need drippings to make it!
-If you’re doing beef consider my Red Wine Onion Gravy.
+If you’re looking for a second option consider my Red Wine Onion Gravy.

 Again, I like to split this section in two: ‘Cheesy Veg‘ and ‘Easy Veg‘.
-This year because we’re not having Dauphinoise or Cheddar sauce, we’re having 1 cheesy veg and potentially 1 easy veg.
+This year we’re having 1 cheesy veg and potentially 1 easy veg.
 For larger crowds consider at least one of each.

 A classic here in this house and always a must have.
 For something similar consider my Cheesy Baked Leeks.
-For something still cheesy but not of the saucy variety consider my Roasted Broccolini or Parmesan Roasted Cauliflower.
+For something still cheesy but not of the saucy variety consider these:

-Something a bit different for us this year, which goes perfectly with the roast chicken.
-For another delicious veg side consider my Honey Balsamic Roasted Carrots!
+These go perfectly with all roast meats!
+For another delicious veg side consider my Honey Balsamic Roasted Carrots or Garlic Green Beans.

 Last but not least, consider some ‘special’ sides.
-This year we’re just doing one, but for larger crowds consider 2+.
+This year we’re doing two, but for larger crowds consider 2+.

 And there we have it!
 To conclude, I recommend preparing as much as you can before Christmas day and just focus on reheating.
 I also recommend prioritising what dishes you’re going to make and consider how many you’re feeding.
 Here I’ve broken a roast dinner into the following sections: